The Building Arts

 Architecture in the Grand Prairie

-The architecture of the east central part of the state is as polyglot as its accent, owing to the many cultures that converged here.
-There is no Grand Prairie style of vernacular building, but examples of various vernacular styles imported from elsewhere can be found in any city large enough to have a full-time fire department.
+The architecture of the east central part of the state is as polyglot were as its Euro-American settlers.
+There is no Grand Prairie style of vernacular building, but any city large enough to have a full-time fire department offers examples of various imported vernacular styles.

-Even small towns in the region have rescued a train depot, a church, a bank—most, sadly, rendered redundant by economic change or population loss—although these relics tend to be of historic rather than strictly architecture merit.
-Typical is the Danville area.
+A fair number of these structures survive.
+Even small towns in the region have mustered the means to rescue a train depot, a church, a bank—most, sadly, rendered redundant by economic change or population loss—although these relics tend to be of historic rather than strictly architecture merit.
 Restored train depot in Rossville, along with Mann's Chapel (1857), the oldest church in Vermilion County, house museums in Catlin and Georgetown, and three Danville houses linked to Lincoln.
 The Bunker Hill Historic Area in Kennekuk Cove County Park offers three structures—the Vermilion Chapel (the oldest frame-structured church in the county), Red Oak School (a one-room schoolhouse built in 1914), and Newtown Store, a general store from the mid-20th century.
 (Similar restorations.
 Renovations may be seen in Decatur and Kankakee.)
 The “Pioneer Gothic Church” at North Franklin and Seminole streets in Dwight was the first church in that village and is an excellent example of American carpenter Gothic.
 The building attests to the antic variety of small-town religion; built in 1857 by Presbyterians, it later housed congregations of the Danish Methodist (1892), Christian Scientist (1924), and Baptist creeds.

 Most visitors find Frank Lloyd Wright an unexpected presence in this part of the state.
 In 1900 Wright built two houses on adjacent lots in Kankakee.
 They were the first built examples of ideas he’d published a few months earlier.
 The B. Harley Bradley and the Warren Hickox houses show the characteristic traits of the prairie house: a cruciform plan, horizontally banded windows, and roofs with projecting eaves.
 Most critics agree that they lack the harmoniousness of later designs in this style, but they remain interesting if only because one can detect in them traces of the influences the vain Wright was always reluctant to acknowledge, such as Arts and Crafts maven William Morris.